-Samples of Exploring the application of controlled systems in a local context by students will be gathered/recorded for discussion at the Subject Learning and Assessment Review meetings.
+Samples of Engineering in action by students will be gathered/recorded for discussion at the Subject Learning and Assessment Review meetings.
 In preparation for the Subject Learning and Assessment Review meeting, each teacher will identify one sample of students' work for each descriptor, where feasible, and will have these available for discussion at the meeting.
 Any audio or audio-visual recording device, such as a tablet, mobile phone, laptop or video camera, available in the school can be used for this purpose.
-School devices rather than personal devices should be used.
+School device rather than personal devices should be used.
 The recording should take place with cognisance of child protection guidelines and in line with the school's acceptable use and data protection policies.
 [This only applies to subjects where students will be recorded]